 The Board of Pensions may voluntarily improve benefits and make other plan changes.
-During the period 2017 through 2019, the Board of Pensions made the following plan changes:
+During the period 2018 through 2020, the Board of Pensions made the following plan changes:

 - An experience apportionment is an increase to the benefits of current pensioners and survivors and the pension credits of future pensioners.
-The Board of Pensions granted experience apportionments in the Pension Plan of 2.0%.
-3.9% and 3.6%, effective July 1, 2017, 2018 and 2019, respectively.
-The effect of these experience apportionments increased the Pension Plan Accumulated Plan Benefits Obligations by \$121,100,000, \$250,500,000 and \$228,142,000 as of December 31, 2017, 2018 and 2019, respectively. - Amendments to the Death and Disability Plan fixed benefit limits were approved by the Board of Directors on March 16, 2019 and will be effective as of January 1, 2020.
-The changes increase the minimum salary continuation death benefit, increase the maximum death benefit basis, and change the maximum disability benefits basis.
-These benefit changes have the effect of increasing the accumulated Death and Disability Plan Benefits Obligations by \$10,901,000.
+The Board of Pensions granted experience apportionments in the Defined Benefit Pension Plan of 3.9%, 3.6% and 2.0%, effective July 1, 2018, 2019 and 2020, respectively.
+The effect of these experience apportionments increased the Defined Benefits Pension Plan Accumulated Plan Benefit Obligations by \$250,500,000, \$228,142,000 and \$145,295,000 as of December 31, 2018, 2019 and 2020, respectively. - Amendments to the Death and Disability Plan fixed benefit limits were approved by the Board of Directors on March 16, 2019 and became effective as of January 1, 2020.
+The changes increased the minimum salary continuation death benefit, increased the maximum death benefit basis, and changed the maximum disability benefits basis.
+These benefit changes had the effect of increasing the accumulated Death and Disability Plan Benefit Obligations by \$10,901,000.